py-bbn

 nx.Graph or nx.DiGraph.

-Convert dictionary to reasoning model.
+Convert a serialized dictionary payload to a reasoning model.

 Parameters:

-data – Dictionary.
+• data – Dictionary.

 Returns: